 The following commentary represents FLI and users are cautioned that actual results may vary.
-Refer to the discussion of FLI on page 6 for further details.
+Refer to the discussion of FLI on page 5 for further details.

 In 2021, management observed increased power prices as a result of higher demand for electricity due to increased economic activity in Alberta in reaction to higher oil prices, reduced impact from COVID-19 and the return of dispatch control of six coal-fired units, totaling 2,380 MW of generation capacity, from the Balancing Pool to independent power producers.
 This increase is reflected in actual power prices for 2021 as shown in the graph below.
-Power prices have continued to increase in 2022 for the same reasons as 2021 and have been further elevated due to higher carbon tax and natural gas prices compared to 2021 and certain unit outages affecting generation supply.
-The graph also shows forward power prices declining starting in 2023 as a result of expectations that new wind and solar generation projects will come online along with new gas-fired projects.
+Power prices continued to increase in 2022 for the same reasons as 2021 and were further elevated due to higher carbon tax and natural gas prices compared to 2021 and certain unit outages affecting generation supply.
+2023 power prices are expected to be similar to 2022 as increased renewable penetration has been offset by increased load and unit outages.
+The graph also shows forward power prices declining starting in 2024 as a result of expectations that new wind and solar generation projects will come online along with further gas-fired projects.
 Forward power prices are expected to stabilize in 2025 after the last of the large gas-fired generation projects, which are currently under construction, reach commercial operation.

-Near-term (2023 and 2024) natural gas forward prices have fallen significantly in recent months, primarily as a result of softening of supply/demand fundamentals world-wide.
+Near-term (2023 and 2024) natural gas forward prices have fallen significantly, primarily as a result of softening of supply/demand fundamentals world-wide.
 Longer-term (2025+) natural gas forward prices are consistent with the range of historical prices and in line with management's expectations.